Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 Is swelling normal after a dog bite?

 If the dog’s teeth puncture the skin, you should expect the presence of inflammation and swelling.
-In addition to the tissue damage, bacteria and other pathogens from the dog’s mouth and saliva could be transferred to the wound and infect it.
+In addition to the tissue damage, bacteria and other pathogens from the dog’s mouth and saliva could be transferred to the wound and cause an infection.

 If the dog that bit you was someone else’s, know that its owner should cover the medical expenses for your injuries.